 Sheila, who is a fosterer as well as a speaker, confirms for her it was a ‘once in a lifetime’ experience to visit the National Centre and meet everyone.

 “We were well looked-after and catered for too – with lunch, evening meal, and an overnight hotel stay where we could meet up and socialise.
 We speakers really got to know one another, and plan to stay in touch and share good practice and experiences.
 As a journalist, I particularly appreciated the input we had from Sally Meredith, and her guidance as to how to get our cat news, stories and various appeals through to the Press.”

 Media-savvy Sally, Regional Media Officer, added: “We love meeting our volunteers.
 We are here to support all of them and it’s great to have the opportunity to explain what we do and how we can help.
 It was the first time I’d given a presentation to education speakers and they were very responsive and asked some interesting questions.”

 Meika Sunnucks of the BSU (Branch Support Unit) and Kelly organised the event and sorted out trains and the itinerary.
 Kelly was delighted it had gone so well.
 “My final message was that all our education volunteer speakers are amazing to give up their time to take on this demanding role.
 Talks are 15% up this year on last, so paws crossed that everyone has left enthused and keen to spread the cat care message as far and wide as possible.”

-** Whether you are linked-up with a school, library, Brownies, Guides, WI, U3A, Probus or any friendship group or club, a Cats Protection education speaker will be happy to discuss a talk, presentation or workshop tailored to suit.
+** Whether you are linked-up with a school, library or other community group, a Cats Protection education speaker will be happy to discuss a talk, presentation or workshop tailored to suit.
 Call the helpline and ‘request a talk’ – 0345 260 1503 – and a volunteer will call you back.